mozbrick/brick/calendar/README.md

 will color all days after the current date red.

-(See demo/calendar-demo.html for an example of using this to draw data indicators on days.)
+(See [demo/calendar-demo.html](demo/calendar-demo.html) for an example of using this to draw data indicators on days.)

+***IMPORTANT NOTE***: because this is intended as an additional callback to be used in rendering, the function itself should not modify attributes in a way that would require a re-render, or infinite recursion can result.

 # Methods